tabatkins/railroad-diagrams/README.md

 * ARC_RADIUS - the radius of the arcs used in Choice and Repeat.
 This has a relatively large effect on the size of non-trivial diagrams.
 Both tight and loose values look good, depending on what you're going for.
 * DIAGRAM_CLASS - the class set on the root `<svg>` element of each diagram, for use in the CSS stylesheet.
 * STROKE_ODD_PIXEL_LENGTH - the default stylesheet uses odd pixel lengths for 'stroke'.
 Due to rasterization artifacts, they look best when the item has been translated half a pixel in both directions.
 If you change the styling to use a stroke with even pixel lengths, you'll want to set this variable to `false`.
+* INTERNAL_ALIGNMENT - when some branches of a container are narrower than others, this determines how they're aligned in the extra space.
+Defaults to "center", but can be set to "left" or "right".

 Caveats
 -------